aws-samples/amazon-sagemaker-build-train-deploy/setup/README.md

 - An Amazon SageMaker Studio domain
 - An Amazon SageMaker Studio user profile
-- A JupyterServer app for the user profile
-- A Data Science app for the user profile
 - The IAM roles required to run the workshop

 Please execute the following steps: